thisisqubika/guides/style/swift/README.md

 ## Overall design decisions

-Here, we'll specificy several design decisions that are not necess decided by a linter or a code style, but good practices to follow in the project.
+Here, we'll specificy several design decisions that are not necessarily decided by a linter or a code style, but good practices to follow in the project.

 #### Whitespace

  * Four spaces, not tabs.
- * End files with a newline.
+ * End files with a newline.s
  * Make liberal use of vertical whitespace to divide code into logical chunks.
  * Don’t leave trailing whitespace.
    * Not even leading indentation on blank lines.